qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 shown at the end of the tweet.
 That is why we want to give the user a chance to display the whole tweet.
 Lets create a simple "Tweet" page that only shows a ``qx.ui.mobile.basic.Label`` with the selected tweet text.
-To do so, we bind the ``text`` property of the tweet to the label ``value`` property.
+To do so, we bind the ``text`` property of the tweet to the label's ``value`` property.
 Create the page, like you have done before, in the "source/class/mobiletweets/page" folder.
 The code of the page shouldn't be something new for you: